amazon-connect/amazon-connect-streams/Documentation.md

             top: 0,                       // optional, defaults to 0
             left: 0                       // optional, defaults to 0
           },
-          region: "eu-central-1",         // REQUIRED for `CHAT`, optional otherwise
+          region: 'eu-central-1', // REQUIRED for `CHAT`, optional otherwise
+          softphone: {
-          softphone: {                    // optional, defaults below apply if not provided
+            // optional, defaults below apply if not provided
             allowFramedSoftphone: true, // optional, defaults to false
             disableRingtone: false, // optional, defaults to false
-            ringtoneUrl: "./ringtone.mp3",// optional, defaults to CCP’s default ringtone if a falsy value is set
+            ringtoneUrl: '[your-ringtone-filepath].mp3', // optional, defaults to CCP’s default ringtone if a falsy value is set
-            disableEchoCancellation: false// optional, defaults to false
+            disableEchoCancellation: false, // optional, defaults to false
+            allowFramedVideoCall: true, // optional, default to false
+            allowEarlyGum: true //optional, default to true
           },
           storageAccess: {
             canRequest: true, // By default this is set to true.
 You can set it to false to opt out from checking storage access.